 I spent the first 5 months of my retirement just kind of, not really doing much at all!
-I think I was de-stressing from all the chronic stress and anxiety I had built up over my career, including what I have now been given a diagnosis of PTSD for from a few extreme events in my life including several serious assaults, first responder events, in-flight emergencies, workplace bullying, three aircraft accidents, and the bushfires, amongst other things I’d rather not go into.
+I think I was de-stressing from all the chronic stress and anxiety I had built up over my career.

-I saw a neurosurgeon and got my chronic neck and back pain looked at (whiplash events and general wear and tear from flying) and started a proper regime with a physiotherapist to strengthen these areas, and even saw a podiatrist and got some orthotics (it’s all interconnected somehow).
-Coupled with both parents having terminal cancer, I have had very little brain space for productivity and have ultimately been in ‘heal mode’.
+I saw a surgeon and got my chronic neck and back pain looked at (whiplash events and general wear and tear from flying) and started a proper regime with a physiotherapist to strengthen these areas, and even saw a podiatrist and got some orthotics (it’s all interconnected somehow).
+Coupled with both parents having terminal cancer, I have had very little brain space for productivity or writing or podcasting.
 It has been both a relief and challenging to talk to a psychologist about this, which ultimately led to a very healing and transformational experience with the use of psychedelics (psilocybin)

 One of my breakthrough moments during my journey was decoupling my self worth from my net wealth, and relaxing when it comes to finances.
 I discovered that whilst personal finances are important, it is not everything and it was starting to occupy far too much of my consciousness.
 I have a great foundation and self discipline, and I needed to trust my instincts and let go of using finance to regain a sense of control over my life.
 Whilst debriefing with the psych, we discussed that it would be helpful to stop keeping close tabs on my finances – to stop calculating a net wealth figure, and to spend freely (but responsibly) on my family things I enjoy such as nice food.